dotnet/runtime/src/mono/wasm/host/README.md

 # Wasm App Host

-WasmAppHost is used when `dotnet run` executes for wasm targeting projects.
+WasmAppHost is used when `dotnet run` executes for projects targeting wasm.

 ## Command line arguments